nathanreyes/v-calendar/docs/guide/README.md

 // Use v-calendar & v-date-picker components
 Vue.use(VCalendar, {
-  componentPrefix: 'vc-',  // Use <vc-calendar /> instead of <v-calendar />
+  componentPrefix: 'vc',  // Use <vc-calendar /> instead of <v-calendar />
   ...,                // ...other defaults
 });